Andriamanitra/mlsp/README.md

 ## Known issues

-- Document synchronization for language servers that don't support incremental text document synchronization (eg. metals) don't work properly on micro versions older than 2.0.14
+- Document synchronization for language servers that don't support incremental text document synchronization (eg. metals) does not work properly on micro versions older than 2.0.14
-- Unicode characters that require more than one UTF-16 code unit (such as emojis) are not handled properly (#34)
+- Unicode characters that require more than one UTF-16 code unit (such as emojis) are not handled properly ([#34](https://github.com/Andriamanitra/mlsp/issues/34))

 ## Other similar projects